This chapter contains non-explicit sexual content.

 Marina looked into her eyes again.
 There was suddenly conviction, behind them.

 Bethany, feeling suddenly weak, embraced Marina strongly.

 “Tomorrow.
 Please.
 Let her have this for tonight.
 Let– let me have this.”

 Marina was stunned.
 She made no verbal response.

 She returned Bethany’s embrace.
 Slowly; probing, as if fleetingly afraid of the touch.

 The Iron Lady was the seventh ship of the Irmingard class of dreadnoughts designed in the 970s, and she was the latest to launch.

 Her profile was a work of art: a rounded, “spoon”-shaped prow concealed a forward heavy coilgun battery alongside a pair of torpedo tubes and extra sensory equipment.
-From the “spoon,” the Iron Lady had a thick “neck” that then expanded into the bulk of the curvaceous hull, 300 meters long and bedecked with dozens of emplacements, six light coilguns and a second heavy coilgun set.
+From the “spoon,” the Iron Lady had a thick “neck” that then expanded into the bulk of the curvaceous hull, 300 meters long and bedecked with dozens of emplacements, eight light coilguns and a second heavy coilgun set.
 It had a magnificent silhouette, unlike the utilitarian, boxy ships of the Republic.
 Its design signified the majesty of the Empire.

 Alongside the lead ship of the class and the first to launch, Prince Erich von Fueller’s Irmingard, the Iron Lady had been specifically outfitted to carry additional divers: it could deploy four at a time and carry six.
 Unlike the lead ship, the Iron Lady retained a gunmetal gray factory color at the behest of its commander, instead of adopting the livery of a territory or a noble sponsor.